dronefly-garden/dronefly/README.md

 - Match words that start with the terms typed.
 - Exactly match words enclosed in double-quotes.
 - Match a taxon 'in' an ancestor taxon.
+- List # of observations &amp; species 'by' a user.
+- List # of observations &amp; species 'from' a place.
 - Filter matches by rank keywords before or after other terms.
 - Match the AOU 4-letter bird code (if it's in iNat's Taxonomy).